If you are in labor, please call ahead: 603-354-6640 ext. 1

 Specialized care when and where you need it

-We emphasize babies going right to their mothers during delivery.
-We do everything reasonable and safe to not interfere with the first few minutes of bonding with mom.Linda (Mindy) Glasschroeder, BSN, RNC-OB, CBC, Director of OB/GYN Services at Cheshire Medical Center
+We emphasize babies going right to their parents during delivery.
+We do everything reasonable and safe to not interfere with the first few minutes of bonding.Linda (Mindy) Glasschroeder, BSN, RNC-OB, CBC, Director of OB/GYN Services at Cheshire Medical Center

 Pregnancy and birth education